4-Day Kayak Expeditions

 Most trips paddle out on a grand tour that may include the James Island Marine Park, Obstruction Pass State Park on Orcas Island, the Doe Island Marine Park, and the truly outstanding Cypress Island Reserve.
 Some trips may even go to the very popular Spencer Spit State Park on Lopez Island.
 Bald eagles, pods of porpoise, and the ubiquitous Harbor seals are just a few of the critters who will grace us with their presence while we explore the area.
-We’ve encountered Humpback whales, Transient Orca whales, and Resident Killer whales with increasing frequency over recent years, as well as visits from an expanding population of the grizzly-bear sized Stellar sea lions.
-At camp on James Island there are trails leading to great views of the Cacsade Mountains, and on Cypress Island there is more hiking than you’d be able to accomplish in a week, including the jaw-dropping world-class vista on top of Eagle Cliff.
+We’ve encountered Humpback whales, Transient Orca whales, and Resident Killer whales, as well as visits from an expanding population of the grizzly-bear sized Stellar sea lions.
+At camp on James Island, there are trails leading to great views of the Cascade Mountains, and on Cypress Island there is more hiking than you’d be able to accomplish in a week, including the jaw-dropping world-class vista on top of Eagle Cliff.
 Other relaxing camp activities on all of the islands include browsing through the intertidal zone, finding that perfect skipping stone, or the all-important task of inspecting cloud formations.

 Is this for you?

 We specialize in small group, all inclusive, multi-day sea kayak trips in the San Juans.

 - On these multi-day sea kayaking expeditions we strictly adhere to a 6 guest per guide ratio.

 - All trips larger than 6 people will have two guides.